πΊοΈ Overview

 Types

-Motivity is logically partitioned into four distinct types based on the level of interaction with the environment.
-Motivity is built around the same tasks in task classification - perception, projection, and comprehension, which essentially act as proxies for one-way data binding (input), one-way data binding (output), and computation, respectively.
+Motivity is partitioned into four distinct types based on the level of interaction with the environment.
+Motivity is built around the same tasks in task classification - perception, projection, and comprehension, which act as proxies for one-way data binding (input), one-way data binding (output), and computation, respectively.

 Type 0